hashicorp/terraform-provider-azurerm/website/docs/r/attestation.html.markdown

 * `resource_group_name` - (Required) The name of the Resource Group where the attestation provider should exist.
 Changing this forces a new resource to be created.

-* `location` - (Required) The Azure Region where the attestation provider should exist.
+* `location` - (Required) The Azure Region where the Attestation Provider should exist.
 Changing this forces a new resource to be created.

 -> **NOTE:** Currently only supported in the `East US 2`, `West Central US`, and `UK South` regions.